JSKenyon/lightcurve-pipeline/README.md

 ## Running

+In order to run the pipeline, ensure that you are in the `lightcurve_pipeline` directory.

 The first step is to run the init steps of the pipeline.
 These steps are typically run once and never again.
 This can be accomplished using: